 Get All Documents Ready

 Check passports, driver’s licenses, and other IDs now.
 Make sure that your credit cards haven’t expired or won’t expire soon.
 I’ve known people who have tried to rent a car with an expired driver’s license and were turned away.
 It’s easy to miss – so it’s always better to check in advance.
+Remember that you may need a Real ID to fly.

 In addition, pull all of the paperwork that you need to bring, including vacation documentation, boarding passes, confirmations, etc. While you may have some of this information in your email, I always find it easier to bring along a printed copy so I’m not stuck looking it up if I need it.
+If you are traveling internationally, know the name and address of where you are staying so you can add it to the customs paperwork.

 Prepare Your Phone